Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "vertical-hatch"

 Note that brushes can be set to @c null to turn it off.

+## Bar Chart {#bar-chart-properties}
+Properties common to all bar-chart derived graphs:
+- @c "box-effect": string specifying the effects for the bars.
+  Available options are:
+  - @c "common-image"
+  - @c "fade-from-bottom-to-top"
+  - @c "fade-from-left-to-right"
+  - @c "fade-from-right-to-left"
+  - @c "fade-from-top-to-bottom"
+  - @c "glassy"
+  - @c "solid"
+  - @c "stipple"
+- @c "bar-label-display": string specifying how to display labels on the bars.
+  Available options are:
+  - @c "percentage"
+  - @c "value"
+  - @c "value-and-percentage"
+  - @c "no-display"
+  - @c "bin-name"
+- @c "bar-sort": properties specifying how to sort the bars (after loading the data).
+  - @c "direction"
+    Available options are:
+    - @c "ascending"
+    - @c "descending"
+  - @c "by": how to sort the bars, by label or length.
+This will override any @c "labels" option.
+    Available options are:
+    - @c "length"
+    - @c "label"
+  - @c "labels": the bar labels, specified in the order they should be sorted.\n If @c "direction" is @c "ascending", then the bars will be sorted top-to-bottom or left-to-right (based on the order of the provided labels).
+Otherwise, they will be sorted bottom-to-top or right-to-left.\n
+       Note that this option is ignored if "by" is specified.

 ## Graphs {#graph-properties}
 Properties common to all graph items: